Mohammad222PR/zibal-payment/docs/usage.md

 ### 4. Verifying a Payment

-To verify a payment, use the `payment_verify` method:
+To verify a completed payment, use the `payment_verify` method:

 ```python
 verification_response = client.payment_verify(track_id=track_id)